 “There’s a danger when you’re doing voice auditions that you just get too caught up in the actual performance to realise that they’re very hyper-critical about your mic technique and your sound.
 That can really make or break a take.”
 Cottle said.

-This means learning what good quality audio sounds like.
-You will learn how to tell when you’re popping (blasting out air on P and B sounds), or when you’re too close to the microphone or too far away, or when the microphone is picking up on background noise.
-There are some great resources out there on this but you can learn a lot from simply playing around with the software.
+Train yourself to learn what good quality audio sounds like.
+You will learn how to tell when you’re popping (blasting out air on P and B sounds), or when you’re too close to the microphone, or too far away, or when the microphone is picking up on background noise.
+There are some great resources out there on this, but you can learn a lot from simply playing around with the software and listening back to yourself.

 This is similar to having a showreel for film acting.
 A reel is important because your agent can use it to show casting directors what you can do.
 While it is possible to create a DIY voice reel, it is best to only do this if you are familiar with the recording software and confident enough to create good quality audio.
 Otherwise, it is best to hire someone to produce it for you professionally.
-If you’re wanting to produce your own showreel, get inspired by the voice reels of other actors currently working in the industry.
+If you’re wanting to produce your own showreel, get inspired by the voice reels of other actors currently working in the industry: learn what works, and what will showcase your talent best.

 It is important for this reel to be of a good quality creatively – so it shows the range of your voice.
 But it also needs to be of good technical quality.
 Also, make sure you’re not using a copyrighted script.
-You can avoid this by either writing your scripts, or finding scripts that are copyright-free or that exist in the public domain.
+You can avoid this by either writing your own scripts, commissioning a writer to create something tailor-made to you, or finding scripts that are copyright-free or that exist in the public domain.

 “If you’re putting together a show reel, make sure you consider putting down a commercial example, an animation example, an audiobook example, an instructional video – even the seatbelt health and safety video on an aeroplane, because that is a lot of the work,” Cottle said.